 “Don’t drop it to the ground,” the man said.
 “It’s dirty enough already.”

-She shivered, standing only in her under-leggings and her shift.
-He took the dress.
-Opened her pocket pouch, and frowned as he tossed aside the rope inside of it.
+She pulled it off, then shivered, standing only in her under-leggings and her shift.
+He took the dress, then pened her pocket pouch.
+Frowned as he tossed aside the rope inside of it.
 “No money?”

 She shook her head dully.